sqrol/SoftV.Docs/docs/robocad/libraries/algaritm/setup.md

 # Project setup

-This shows an example of how to configure a project to run if you do not use a project template:
+This page shows an example of how to configure a project to run if you do not use a project template:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';